-There are 39 self-governing and independent colleges at Oxford, giving both academic staff and students the benefits of belonging to a small, interdisciplinary community as well as to a large, internationally renowned institution.
-The collegiate system fosters a strong sense of community, bringing together leading academics and students across subjects, and from distinct cultures and countries.
+There are 36 self-governing and independent colleges at Oxford, three societies, and four permanent private halls, giving academic staff and students the benefits of belonging to a small, interdisciplinary community as well as to a large, internationally-renowned institution.
+The collegiate system fosters a strong sense of community, bringing together leading academics and students across subjects, and from different cultures and countries.